Atharva5720/Demopository---locally-created/README.md

 git remote -v

 Pushing now works, add upstream to set the push path as default, so in future just 'git push' would work.
-By: git push -u origin main
+By: git push -u origin master